Image TC i Stock 641775938

 OCSEA refers to the usage of the internet or communication technologies to facilitate the sexual abuse of children and adolescents.
 Child sexual exploitation and abuse can exist in many forms, examples include - grooming, sexual extortion, live-streamed child abuse, perceived first-person (often called "self-generated"), and child sexual abuse materials (CSAM).

-While there is no universally agreed-upon legal definition for CSAM, the term generally refers to sexually explicit imagery involving children (commonly known as child pornography).
-It is important to note that laws regarding CSAM can vary across jurisdictions, so be sure to consult with your legal teams for guidance on regulation and compliance.
 It is a misconception that in order for an OCSEA incident to occur on a website or app, children must be users of the app.
-This is not true and many OCSEA harms occur between adults - trading CSAM amongst themselves, hosting chat forms that sexualize children, using CSAM for profile photos, grooming of other adults with the goal of exploiting their children.
+This is not true and many OCSEA harms occur between adults—trading CSAM amongst themselves, hosting chat forums that sexualize children, using CSAM for profile photos, grooming of other adults with the goal of exploiting their children.
 In addition, children can commonly evade age assurance tools and tactics and obtain access to online spaces meant only for adults.

 Examples of OCSEA Harm Types